danedwardsdeveloper/express-react-monorepo/README.md

 ## Goals

--  Style basic front-end
--  express-react-monorepo

--  Get Deploy script to work
+-  Get NODE_ENV logs to be accurate

 ### Instructions